tra38/hack-an-engineer/README.md

 <small>*These images are available to use freely ([CC BY 4.0](https://creativecommons.org/licenses/by/4.0/)).
 Free stickers can be requested [here](http://eepurl.com/cxs5Zr) — original SVGs are [here](https://www.nemil.com/musings/images/boy-eng-puppet.svg) and [here](https://www.nemil.com/musings/images/girl-eng-puppet.svg).*</small>

+### "Background" Background

+While I like the vanilla ["Hacking Engineers and Engineering Media"](https://github.com/nemild/hack-an-engineer) markdown file, I find that hyperlinks, examples, and quotes can serve to "editorialize" and promote certain agendas.
+This fork is an experiment to see whether stripping out these hyperlinks, examples, and quotes lead to a different "reading experience" that can ultimately provide a less-biased version of the document.

 ### Background
 There are many ways to “hack” software engineers by influencing media sources and fellow community members.

 This document collects examples of intentional and unintentional hacks of software engineering information sources like Hacker News, Reddit, and tech blogs.
 The hope is to unbias these sources and provide antibodies to engineers so that they can make better personal and team decisions.
-(For more background, see this [introductory essay](https://www.nemil.com/musings/hack-an-engineer.html))

 While this is targeted at engineers, many of the examples and lessons here apply to anyone who uses media to make decisions or understand what's going on around them.

-Contributions are welcome (see our [guidelines](contributions.md)).
-Follow me on Twitter ([@nemild](https://twitter.com/nemild)) to see more examples of media manipulation.
+Contributions are welcome.
+Follow me on Twitter to see more examples of media manipulation.

 ### General Notes
 - Key questions to ask with any media: